15 Tips From Remote Work Experts

 “Know yourself.
 Understand when you are more productive (morning, afternoon, evening) and try to get most of your work done during this period.
 I try to get three sessions--two hours each--of really high productivity per day.
 This makes me almost double as productive than when I worked eight-plus hours in an office.”

-Tiago Chilanti, developer at Toptal, sitting at his remote workspace, bright daylight showing through the window behind him
+A developer sits at his remote workspace, bright daylight showing through the window behind him.

 Gavin Matthews, Senior Product Manager for SaaS B2C